nikikust/RWC_Map_v2/README.md

 ### How to build

-Program tested at Windows 10 (Visual Studio 2022).
+Program tested at Windows 10 (Visual Studio 2022) and Ubuntu 22.04 LTS (CMake).

 #### Windows (Visual Studio & vcpkg):
 - Install Visual Studio and vcpkg;